Spice shopping in Dubai is a delight for all the senses.

 Many roads lead to the Spice Souk.
 There’s an RTA carpark right in front of it while the closest Dubai Metro station is Al Ras, a five-minute walk away.

-You could also park near Dubai Museum in Bur Dubai – from there, it’s a short abra ride away from the Dubai Creek.
 The nearby Al Seef leisure development also presents plenty of parking options, after which you can cross the Creek by abra.

 Those coming from the opposite end of town can take the RTA ferry from in front of Dubai Marina Mall, appreciating the city from a whole new perspective along the way.